Article in Product Design UX UI category.

 First off, let's discuss engagement.
-According to Experian, a global information services group, iPhone users spend 26 more minutes a day on their devices in comparison with Android users.
-They also spend more on mobile commerce on their iPhones.
+According to a survey conducted by OnePoll, a leading crowdsourced shopping platform, iPhone users spend an hour more a day on their devices in comparison with Android users.

 Now let's compare this to Android, where the diversity of devices from budget phones to high-end offerings attracts different types of users, with varying engagement levels in usage.
 On average, Android users are more price-conscious, in fact price is the greatest contributing factor towards choosing an Android phone in the first place.

 Studies show that the lower the price of the hardware, the less the user spends on apps and software.
 The “logical assumption” is that lower-end users do not buy many apps because they are not seeking as much value out of their phone as a high-end Android or iPhone user does.
 A majority of the people who own Androids live in developing nations.
 This affects app purchases because the use of credit cards is lower in developing countries.